-This section explains how to restore the factory default configuration settings, changing the router's administration password to password and the IP address to 192.168.1.1.
+This section explains how to restore the factory default configuration settings, changing the router's administration password to password and the IP address to 192.168.0.1.
 You can erase the current configuration and restore factory defaults in two ways:

-- Use the Erase function of the router (see "Erasing the Configuration" on page 7-9). - Use the factory Reset button on the rear panel of the router.
+- Use the Erase function of the router (see "Erasing the Configuration" on page 6-7). - Use the Default Reset button on the rear panel of the router.
 Use this method for cases when the administration password or IP address is not known.

-To restore the factory default configuration settings without knowing the administration password or IP address, you must use the Reset button on the rear panel of the router.
+To restore the factory default configuration settings without knowing the administration password or IP address, you must use the Default Reset button on the rear panel of the router.

-- 1. Press and hold the Reset button (about 1.5 to 2 minutes to ensure reset). - 2.
-Release the Reset button and wait for the router to reboot.
+- 1. Press and hold the Default Reset button until the power light blinks on (about 10 seconds). - 2.
+Release the Default Reset button and wait for the router to reboot.